Achita (crater)

-Achita is a large crater on Ceres.
+Achita is a large impact crater on the dwarf planet Ceres.
 The crater is named after Achita, a Nigerian god of agriculture.
 The crater was imaged as part of NASA's Dawn mission.
 The probe showed that Achita has mass-wasting ridges on the floor and is the fourth oldest crater on Ceres having been formed 570 million years ago.